-I'm learning to swim late in life, having been virtually phobic about the idea for years; I'm having difficulty in learning to breathe in breaststroke.
-I've learnt to swim the strokes underwater and now I have to come up to breathe and I'm finding it really hard.
-I can get the head-raise fine, and I open my mouth, but just can't seem to breathe in without getting a lung-full of water, or not really breathing in at all, and just opening my mouth.
-Any advice would be really welcome.
+I'm learning to swim late in life, having been virtually phobic about the idea for years; I'm having difficulty breathing in breaststroke.
+I've learnt to swim the strokes underwater, and now I have to come up to breathe, and I'm finding it hard.
+I can get the head-raise fine and open my mouth, but I can't breathe in without getting a lung full of water or not breathing in at all and just opening my mouth.
+Any advice would be welcome.
 Thanks so much for this.

 Thanks for contacting me.
 Congratulations on overcoming your near phobia, taking the plunge and learning to swim.

-Breaststroke breathing technique is enormously frustrating for an adult to learn because in theory it’s a simple action and yet physically it’s tricky to get the hang of, especially for an adult.
+The breaststroke breathing technique is enormously frustrating for an adult to learn because, in theory, it’s a simple action.
+Yet, physically, it’s tricky to get the hang of, especially for an adult.

-Take a few steps back for a moment, so we can put things into some perspective.
+Please take a few steps back for a moment so that we can put things into some perspective.
 Adults notoriously take a long time to learn how to swim, regardless of their past experiences, phobias and abilities.
-There are several factors that contribute to this, the most relevant being:
+Several factors contribute to this, the most relevant being: